![[horizontal rule]](acdhr.gif)

 intended to govern all instances of its application: University

-discipline which may result from violation of this code may be
+discipline that may result from violation of this code may be

-imposed on a faculty member only for conduct which is not justified by
+imposed for conduct that is not justified by

 university’s central functions.